 About the "Solar Act"

-Operation "Solar Act" was established in 2017, the same year in Hong Kong-registered as a government-recognized Christian non-profit charity and is a subsidiary of the Transformative Education Ministries Limited.
-We are an independent institution across all the denominations and welcome any church and Christians to join in or learn about the missionary work of Batam Island, Indonesia.
+The "Solar Act" Limited was established in 2017 and become a Hong Kong Non-Profit Christian Organizaionatin in 2021.
+We are an independent institution across all denominations.
+We welcome any church and Christians to join in or learn about the missionary work in Hong Kong and Batam Island, Indonesia.

-The founders of Operation "Solar Act" are Mr. Wong Chi Wa, Ruden, and Mrs. Wong Sung Mei Ling, Carrie.
+The founders of the "Solar Act" are Mr. Wong Chi Wa, Ruden, and Mrs. Wong Sung Mei Ling, Carrie.
 Because of God's call, and after many visits to Indonesia, we finally confirmed to first start ministries in Batam island and work closely with the H.K. missionary.
-In 2019 We successfully asked the Indonesian government to become a non-profit Christian institution called "Solar Act Batam".
-We will open a Christian kindergarten and continue to promote other charitable efforts to bring more people to know the Lord Jesus.
+In 2019 We successfully established a non-profit Christian organization, the "Solar Act Batam", in Indonesian Batam.
+Under the "Solar Act Batam", we opened a Christian kindergarten school, the "Light and Hope Kindergarten" in 2020.
+We are committed to other charitable efforts to bring more people to know the Lord Jesus.

-The positioning of the Operation "Solar Act" is a Bridge to bring the true and accurate message of the forward-doing workers back to the church and the believers in the rear.
+The "Solar Act" position is a bridge to bring the true and accurate message of the forward-doing workers back to the church and the believers in the rear.
 Help the rear resources can be more accurate and more strategic.
 In addition, we will also be responsible for sharing and promoting relevant education.